Code-Institute-Submissions/Nomnivore-website/README.md

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor for his helpful feedback and upfront warnings for common mistakes.
+This saved me a lot of time.
--   Everyone on Slack for their support.
+-   My fellow students and sveral other mentors on Slack for their debugging tips.
--   Basic Readme layout by Code Institute.
+-   The basic Readme layout by Code Institute.
+-   Anna Gilhespy for her exelent explanation on bootstrap columns in her youtube [video](https://www.youtube.com/watch?v=zDpCejbl1sU).